imduchuyyy/imduchuyyy.github.io/_drafts/23-07-22-account-abstraction-where-we-are.md

 ---
-title: Research | Account Abstraction - Where we are?
+title: "[Research] Account Abstraction in multi-chain world?"
 date: 2023-07-22 10:17:30 +/-0700
 ---

 "Account Abstraction" is a proposal to increase flexibility in management and behavior of account in blockchain-one that’s increasingly the subject of many discussions in the crypto community.
-However, what exactly is account abstraction and why we need to care about it ?
+However, Do we already have Account Abstraction.
+A year ago, Vitalik proposed EIP-4337 -

 ---